rust-lang/rust-wiki-backup/Doc-language-FAQ.md

 * Part of the point of isolating tasks is to decouple tasks from one another, such that assumptions in one task do not cause undue constraints (or bugs, if violated!) in another.
 Temporal coupling is as real as any other kind; async-by-default relaxes the default case to only _causal_ coupling.
 * Default-async supports buffering and batching communication, reducing the frequency and severity of task-switching and inter-task / inter-domain synchronization.
 * Default-async with transmittable channels is the lowest-level building block on which more-complex synchronization topologies and strategies can be built; it is not clear to us that the majority of cases fit the 2-party full-synchronization pattern rather than some more complex multi-party or multi-stage scenario.
-We did not want to force all programs to pay for wiring the former assumption in to all communications.
+We did not want to force all programs to pay for wiring the former assumption into all communications.

 ### Why are channels half-duplex (one-way)?